guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >args --> attribute to pass build arguments to the build context.
 Useful for dynamically setting values during the build.
 >
 >environment --> to set environment variables for the service.
 Useful for configuring the applications dynamically

+>[!info]
+>The most common use for docker environment variable is for specifying things like a current runtime configuration, such as dev or test.

 Running `export runtime_env=dev` on the host machine and leaving the value out from the Docker Compose configuration will have the same effect as specifying inside the file.